 The 2nd annual National Direct Agricultural Marketing Summit will take place from October 7-9, 2019 in Rosemont, Illinois (Chicago-area).
-FMC will also be hosting pre-Summit activities, including a state association leader meeting, an emerging issues panel.
+FMC will be hosting pre-Summit activities on October 7 for markets and market networks.
+The agenda for those activities are below:

 Introduction by Ben Feldman